 ParaPara supposedly started in the late 1980s at high-class discos during Japan's bubble era.
-People dressed in black suits would teach people dances because there were no para videos back then at places like Aoyama King & Queen and Maharaja Azabujyuuban.
+People dressed in black suits would teach people dances because there were no para videos back then at places like Aoyama King & Queen and Maharaja Azabujyuuban in Tokyo.
 1 It is very difficult to learn some of these routines these days because the routines are very hard to find.
-Some of these routines can be found on Kanazawa King & Queen and Dougenzaka though.
-Which clubs made certain routines during this era is largely unknown because it is not recorded.
+Some of these routines can be found on videos that club events made such as Kanazawa King & Queen and Dougenzaka though.
+Which specific made certain routines during this era is largely unknown.

 The cause of this boom has largely been credited to the appearance of Takuya Kimura on SMAPxSMAP, which is a television program, dancing to "Night Of Fire" / Niko and "Mickey Mouse March" (Eurobeat Version) / Domino.
 During this period, with Xenon closed, Twinstar continued to make routines.
 9LoveJ and velfarre also started making their own routines during this period.
 The popularity of this period early on was amplified by gal-culture as well.
 In regards to commercial videos, Avex and other competitors like Victor and Digibeat started releasing regular commercial parapara videos that featured routines for songs from their respective Eurobeat CDs.
 Some of these series include: ParaPara Paradise, ParaPara Panic!, and Euroパラパラ How.
 ParaPara Paradise was the most popular series in regards to sales and featured an idol group called ParaPara Allstars (PPA).
 The group originally consisted of Richie, Maki, Miho, Satoko, Tomomi, and Ryoko.
 At the time, Richie had been in many Twinstar videos and Satoko was featured in many 9LoveJ videos.
 Maki had been featured in Twinstar Akapara (赤パラ) circa 1995 as well.
 Some people still regard them as idols today.
 After Twinstar closed in 2003, the most popular event was SEF at velfarre during this boom until it closed at the end of 2006, ending this boom.
 During this period, maniac dances also were made.
 Some of the more popular club events were Medusa and Joy.